 GP referrals

-GP referrals (on the advice of consultants) must be submitted electronically via NHS e-referrals (formely Choose and Book).
+GP referrals must be submitted electronically via NHS e-referrals.

 Tertiary Referrals

-Referrals from consultants in all specialities from around the country can be submitted by post or fax or email; approximately 50% of our referrals come from outside the home counties.
+Referrals from consultants in all specialities within the UK can be submitted by post or email.

 Referral address